hphelion/documentation/commercial/GA1/ceph/commenrcial.ceph-helion-openstack-ceph-hp-helion-openstack-cinder-storage.md

-####Volume Snapshots
+####Understanding Volume Snapshots

-Volume snapshots are saved in Cinder pool.
+Volume snapshots are saved in a Cinder pool.

 ######Creating a Volume Snapshot for Backup

-You can create a new and identical volumes by taking snapshot of the volume.
+You can create identical volumes by taking snapshot of the volume.

 **Notes**

-Ensure the following things while taking snapshot:
+Mind the following things while taking snapshots:

-a) The volume must be detached and must be in available status to take a snapshot of it.
+- The volume must be detached and must be in an available status to take a snapshot of it.
 An error occurs if you try to snapshot a used volume.

-b) Keep the original volume, whose snapshot is taken, to function properly.
+- To function properly, keep the original volume, whose snapshot was taken.
 If the original volume is deleted then the snapshot becomes unusable.

-Perform the following steps to create a snapshot:
+The following steps show how to create a snapshot.

-1. Execute the following command to create a snapshot
+1. To create a snapshot, enter:

 		nova volume-snapshot-create --force [TRUE or FALSE] --display_name [DISPLAY_NAME] --display_description [DISPLAY_DESCRIPTION] [VOLUME_ID]

-2. Execute the following command to view the snapshot
+2. To view the snapshot, enter:

 		nova volume-snapshot-list

-3. From Horizon, you can create snapshot of instances and can view the snapshot as below. (**need to update this section?**)
+3. From Horizon, you can create snapshot of instances and can view the snapshot as below. (**[[need to update this section?**)